alexsilva/helicon-zoofcgi/README.md

 `WSGI_APP` - Variable that defines the module wsgi (app.wsgi).

 Configure the wsgi prefix in the variable `django.root` with the value `%APPL_VIRTUAL_PATH%`

+Once installed the new module, you need to change the engine wsgi the interpreter argument for `-m zoofcgi`